WesterosCraft/WesterosCTM/README.md

          to have NOT matched, and the next rule will be evaluated, relative to the original source texture.
          - ctmRow: row of top left corner of edges-full connection grid in subsitution texture image.
 If not defined, 0 is assumed
          - ctmCol: column of top left corner of edges-full connection grid in subsitution texture image.
 If not defined, 0 is assumed
+      - "overlay": Matches Optifine-style 'overlay' - width is 7, height is 3 (17 tiles used) found at ctmRow, ctmCol.
+         UNLIKE OTHER types, if the overlay mapping does not map to one of the substitution textures in the 4x4 grid (that is, the texture has no adjacent connections), the rule is considered to have NOT matched, and the next rule will be evaluated, relative to the original source texture.
+         - ctmRow: row of top left corner of overlay connection grid in subsitution texture image.
+If not defined, 0 is assumed
+         - ctmCol: column of top left corner of overlay connection grid in subsitution texture image.
+If not defined, 0 is assumed
       - "ctm+pattern": Matches mapped using "ctm" pattern, except middle texture (26 - row 2, col 2 of CTM grid) which is mapped using
          "pattern".
 Parameters defined are same as those for "ctm" and those for "pattern".
       - "random": Matched mapped to a random (block position deterministic) texture from weighted grid of choices:
          - rndRow: row of top left corner of random grid in subsitution texture image.
 If not defined, 0 is assumed
          - rndCol: column of top left corner of random grid in subsitution texture image.
 If not defined, 0 is assumed